Atlantic Node

 Nova Scotia Institute of Science Science Writing and Video Competition

-The Atlantic Node has partnered with the NS Institute of Science to promote the 2011 Science Writing and Video competition.
+The Atlantic Node partnered with the NS Institute of Science to promote the 2011 Science Writing and Video competition.

 Sci Fi Movie and Panel Discussion Series